muj225/muj225.github.io/index.md

 ## About Me

-What's up? hey\|you

 I am a senior at lehigh graduating in May 2025.
-I'm studying Statistics and Finance and am heading into banking at Deutsche Bank.
-I'm very interested in the commodities, technology and industrials industries!
+I'm studying Statistics and Finance.
+After graduation, I will be working at Deuthsche Bank in the Industrials group in NYC.
+I'm very interested in commodities, energy transition, and the emergence of new technologies (AI).